Halloween (franchise): Music

-The Halloween series, when compared to the other top-grossing American horror series—A Nightmare on Elm Street, Child's Play, Friday the 13th, the Hannibal Lecter series, Psycho, Saw, Scream, and The Texas Chainsaw Massacre—and adjusting for 2018 inflation is the highest-grossing horror series in the United States at approximately $761.3 million.
-Next in line is Friday the 13th at $755.6 million, followed by the Nightmare on Elm Street series with $730.3 million.
-The Hannibal Lecter film series closely follows in fourth with $727.6 million.
-The Saw series with $580.9 million, Scream with $586.9 million, Psycho with $554.4 million, The Texas Chainsaw Massacre with $391 million, and the Child's Play film series rounding out the list with $249.6 million.

 Documentary

 Halloween: 25 Years of Terror is a DVD released on July 25, 2006, featuring a documentary on the Halloween films, narrated by P. J. Soles and featuring interviews from many of the cast members as well as filmmakers of the Halloween films and a lot of footage from the series as well.
 It has panel discussions with members from the casts and crews of most of the Halloween films, plus other celebrities and filmmakers such as Rob Zombie and Clive Barker as well as film critics.
 All of the panel discussions took place at a 25th anniversary convention in Pasadena, California (one of the filming locations of the original Halloween) in October 2003.
 It also has extended versions of interviews featured in the documentary and much more.
 In 2010, The Biography Channel produced a television special titled Halloween: The Inside Story, which premiered on October 28, 2010.